 • In 2017, Forbes named DePaul one of the nation’s “Best Value Colleges.”

-• In 2018, U.S. News & World Report ranked DePaul among the country’s best undergraduate business programs.
+• In 2019, U.S. News & World Report ranked DePaul among the country’s “Best National Universities.”

 DePaul’s academic calendar operates on a quarter system.
 The three 10-week terms allow you to take fewer classes at a time but a greater variety of classes over the course of the year.

-DePaul’s many study abroad programs enable students to expand their world-view while living and learning in a foreign country for one or more quarters.
+DePaul’s many study abroad programs enable students to expand their worldview while living and learning in a foreign country for one or more quarters.
 Some options include Beijing, China; Budapest, Hungary; Istanbul, Turkey; Osaka, Japan; Paris, France; and Rome, Italy.
-And as a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to China, Ireland, Italy, Peru, Scotland, and many other countries.
+As a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to China, Ireland, Italy, Peru, Scotland, and many other countries.

 Programs of Study